DavorJ94/to-do-app/README.md

 # To Do App - React

 To Do App created in React.
+The app can be previewed at: https://davorj94.github.io/to-do-app/

 There is additional functionality, like different color rendering based on priority of the task.